lunarmodules/ldoc/doc/doc.md

 return _link text_ and _link source_ and the patterns are checked before LDoc tries to resolve project references.
 So it is best to make them match as exactly as possible.

+## Module Tags

+LDoc requires you to have a module doc comment.
+If your code style requires license blocks that might look like doc comments, then set `boilerplate=true` in your configuration and they will be skipped.

+This comment does not have to have an explicit `@module` tag and LDoc continues to respect the use of `module()`.

+There are three types of 'modules' (i.e. 'project-level'); `module`, a library loadable with `require()`, `script`, a program, and `classmod` which is a class implemented in a single module.

+There are some tags which are only useful in module comments: `author`,`copyright`, `license` and `release`.
+These are presented in a special **Info** section in the default HTML output.

+The `@usage` tag has a somewhat different presentation when used in modules; the text is presented formatted as-is in a code font.
+If you look at the script `ldoc` in this documentation, you can see how the command-line usage is shown.
+Since coding is all about avoiding repetition and the out-of-sync issues that arise, the `@usage` tag can appear later in the module, before a long string.
+For instance, the main script of LDoc is [ldoc.lua](https://github.com/stevedonovan/LDoc/blob/master/ldoc.lua) and you will see that the usage tag appears on line 36 before the usage string presented as help.

+`@export` is another module tag that is usually 'detached'.
+It is for supporting modules that wish to explicitly export their functions @{three.lua|at the end}.
+In that example, both `question` and `answer` are local and therefore private to the module, but `answer` has been explicitly exported.
+(If you invoke LDoc with the `-a` flag on this file, you will see the documentation for the unexported function as well.)

 ## Sections

 LDoc supports _explicit_ sections.
 By default, the implicit sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
-But new sections can be added; the first mechanism is when you define a new type (say 'macro').
+But new sections can be added; the first mechanism is when you @{Adding_new_Tags|define a new type}
+(say 'macro').
 Then a new section ('Macros') is created to contain these types.

 There is also a way to declare ad-hoc sections using the `@section` tag.
 The need occurs when a module has a lot of functions that need to be put into logical